alediez2048/League-Boilerplate/_posts/2017-01-03-principles-of-engineering.markdown

 When, while the lovely valley teems with vapour around me, and the meridian sun strikes the upper surface of the impenetrable foliage of my trees, and but a few stray gleams steal into the inner sanctuary, I throw myself down among the tall grass by the trickling stream; and, as I lie close to the earth, a

-The theory was first published in 2005 a press released under the name of Cliff Arnall, who at the time was a tutor at the Centre for Lifelong Learning – a Further Education centre associated with Cardiff University.
-Later, however, the Guardian printed a statement from the university distancing itself from the psychology professor: “Cardiff University asked us to point out that Cliff Arnall… was a former part-time tutor at the university but left in February.

 The third Monday of January is supposed to be the most depressing day of the year.
 Whether you believe that or not, the long nights, cold weather and trying to keep to new year resolutions are all probably getting to you a little by now.
 To make matters worse many will still be recovering from their Christmas spending